top of page

 About

-Electra Varnava was born on July 20, 1988 in Limassol, Cyprus.
-She graduated from the Department of Visual and Applied Arts of the School of Fine Arts at Thessaloniki’s Aristotle University (2006-11).
-She has participated in various group exhibitions, including the 15th Biennale of Young Artists from Europe and the Mediterranean-Symbiosis.
-She has received various awards in art competitions at home, as well as abroad.
+She has participated in various group exhibitions, including the 15th Biennale of Young Artists from Europe and the Mediterranean – Symbiosis, and has received several awards in art competitions both in Cyprus and abroad.

 ART VS CULTURE